 This is a busy trail, no doubt about it, and I expect my experience was not seeing it at its worse.
 I was surprised that on my way back, I had large sections of the trail where there were only 3 or 4 of us that were on it at one time.
 We’d have to pause for groups going the other way, but we didn’t experience any real congestion until the very beginning portion.

-Once I was back at Scout Lookout, the hike back down is a piece of cake!
+Once I was back at Scout Lookout, the hike back down was a piece of cake!
 There’s no more climbing and you ride the sense of accomplishment all the way down.

 Tips for Hiking Angels Landing